 Not much to say here, any device will provide enough juice to drive them louder than you should be listening to for any period of time.

-Frequency response is remarkably neutral for a closed back set.
+The frequency response is remarkably neutral for a closed-back set.
 For most of the spectrum, deviations fall within a very respectable +/- 5dB with only frequencies above 5k significantly exceeding that.
-Out of the box, these are some of the flattest sounding closed back headphones we’ve ever tested, the fact that you can get a pair for about $100 makes it even more impressive.
+Out of the box, these are some of the flattest sounding closed-back headphones we’ve ever tested, the fact that you can get a pair for about $100 makes it even more impressive.
 The natural sound can be largely attributed to the very even frequency response curve in the high-mids, very few headphones manage to reproduce 2-5 kHz range without abrupt spikes and dips.
 The low-end extension is also impressive – the curve drops below 0 at very low 40 Hz.

-So they show many good traits, but they’re not perfect though – the high boost above 7kHz is very prominent and is an obvious giveaway that MC-250 do color the sound and can not be trusted for critical decisions, unless you run them through Sonarworks calibration.
-To their defense I may add that the hyped highs is a painfully common trend among every other model one could compare these Mackies against, so this is no unique drawback by any means.
+So they show many good traits, but they’re not perfect though, the high boost above 7kHz is very prominent and is an obvious giveaway that MC-250 does color the sound and can not be trusted for critical decisions unless you run them through Sonarworks calibration.
+To their defense, I may add that the hyped highs are a painfully common trend among every other model one could compare these Mackies against, so this is no unique drawback by any means.

-These headphones can be worn for long sessions with quite low fatigue, when compared to its rivals apart from the more pricier Beyerdynamic DT 770 which are a clear winner when it comes to comfort.
+These headphones can be worn for long sessions with quite low fatigue when compared to their rivals apart from the pricier Beyerdynamic DT 770 Pro which is a clear winner when it comes to comfort.
 While the design of the headphones can be considered over-ear, the squishy ear pads do compress pinna a bit, so after a few hours of usage, your ears might start to notice some discomfort.
-Headband is barely noticeable, most likely your ears will get hot long before the headband pressure becomes an issue.
-The all plastic construction that might raise some concerns of the longevity, does ensure light weight which helps to wear them for longer with no worries.
+The headband is barely noticeable, most likely your ears will get hot long before the headband pressure becomes an issue.
+The all-plastic construction that might raise some concerns of the longevity, does ensure low weight which helps to wear them for longer with no worries.

 Value is superb!
-MC-250’s deliver as natural sound as you can get in a closed back headphone (only the discontinued Oppo PM-3 score significantly higher here, but they’re way more expensive) at a very affordable price of about $100.
+MC-250’s deliver as natural sound as you can get in a closed-back headphone (only the discontinued Oppo PM-3 scores significantly higher here, but they’re way more expensive) at a very affordable price of about $100.
 The potential channel imbalance is a concern though and one of the very few reasons why one might consider looking for a pricier alternative.

 They’re taking the sub bass boost with ease and introduce very little distortion, outperforming even Audio-Technica M50x which can be considered a benchmark for sub $200 headphones.
 There’s a little 2nd harmonic spike at about 2.1 kHz but that’s nothing to worry about really.How accurate and consistent is the correction effect among different listeners?